playcanvas/web-components/README.md

 ### pc-sound

-The `pc-sound-slot` tag is used to define a sound slot.
-It is a direct child of a `pc-sounds`.
+The `pc-sound` tag is used to define a sound.
+It must be a direct child of a `pc-sounds`.

 | Attribute | Description |
 | --- | --- |